 Let us collectively start to realise this vision and formulate practical mechanisms towards future cooperation, in our common endeavour to achieve collective peace and prosperity for the people of our continents.

-U n 10 June 2017, South Africa became one of 115 countries and 22 international organisations to participate in Expo 2017, which was hosted in Astana until 10 September 2017.
+June 2017.
+10 South Africa became one of 115 countries and 22 international organisations to participate in Expo

+2017, which was hosted in Astana until 10 September 2017